What is a Workflow Diagram?

-Especially with super-efficient methods like visualization through workflow diagrams, you can break your business processes down and tweak them to ensure off-the-charts business efficiency.
+Especially with super-efficient methods like visualisation through workflow diagrams, you can break your business processes down and tweak them to ensure off-the-charts business efficiency.

 Let’s break it down, and take a look at what a workflow diagram is, and how you can take a business process at your workplace and execute business process mapping using a workflow diagram.